CLIUtils/CLI11/README.md

 even exit the program through the callback.
 The main `App` has a callback slot, as well, but it is generally not as useful.
 You are allowed to throw `CLI::Success` in the callbacks.
 Multiple subcommands are allowed, to allow [`Click`][click] like series of commands (order is preserved).

+Subcommands may also have an empty name either by calling `add_subcommand` with an empty string for the name or with no arguments.
+Nameless subcommands function a little like groups in the main `App`.
+If an option is not defined in the main App, all nameless subcommands are checked as well.
+This allows for the options to be defined in a composable group.
+The `add_subcommand` function has an overload for adding a `shared_ptr<App>` so the subcommand(s) could be defined in different components and merged into a main `App`, or possibly multiple `Apps`.
+Multiple nameless subcommands are allowed.

 #### Subcommand options